 In a Fujifilm X-Pro3 camera review, one must contemplate the concept of rangefinder cameras.
 These cameras bring a simplistic joy to photography that’s rare to experience in modern day.
 Half a century ago, photographers used rangefinders with manual precision to compose scenes, anticipate action, and capture the decisive moment.
-There was an advantage back then to using a simple optical viewfinder to see in realtime with no delay, tunnel vision or anything remotely close to a glowing LCD screen.
+There was a stealth and grace back then when using a simple, optical viewfinder to see in realtime.
+With no delay, no tunnel vision and nothing remotely close to a glowing LCD screen.

 The Fujifilm X-Pro3 doubles down on this purist approach to bring a unique and controversial camera to the masses.
 No other modern camera offers an electronic and optical viewfinder, and because the LCD screen is hidden, the camera forces you be fully present and tuned to the environment.
 You connect with your subject more deeply and observe the finer nuances of your scene.
 Your awareness heightens, you see more and one could argue that you produce better images as the result.
 It is just about as pure and simple as photography gets.

 It definitely harkens back to the old days, however, there’s more to this experience than simple nostalgia and the novelty of analog.
 It’s about environmental awareness and reduction of the creative process.
 Make no mistake, the X-Pro3 is not intended for everyone.
 It is not meant for video shooters (see the X-H models) or general photographers (X-T models).
 This camera is designed by, and for photography purists.
 In this review I’ve boiled down the primary feature set to the following:

 - Titanium, weather sealed body = high end, professional build quality

 - Hidden LCD = less distraction, heightened awareness